bhaddacak/bhaddacak.github.io/_pages/platform3.md

 Now we can convert Roman to Myanmar correspondingly well enough to the printed texts (but still not perfect).
 But we also lose the Myanmar to Roman converting capacity.
 That is inevitably because in many cases we have to manipulate the characters programmatically.
 Reverting the conversion is very difficult, so I drop this functionality.

 Unfortunately, the conversion does not conform to any standard, and indeed it uses a lot of tinkering.
 The main reason is Java cannot handle Myanmar script well enough (due to the lack of standard, I guess).
 As a result, we have to use exclusive fonts modified for this purpose only.
 And the texts produced by the conversion cannot be used elsewhere without the use of these fonts.

+Recently, I brought back the straight conversion of Myanmar script, available only in Batch Script Transformer.
+This can convert Roman text to Myanmar in a sort of standard way that can be used elsewhere.
+Still, the conversion is close enough to that done by the CST4 program (not identical) and far from perfect.